-Access to historical sources: 2019 saw continued scanning, cataloguing and online publishing of primary historical documents and collections including the Fáilte Ireland Tourism photographic collection, the Communist Party of Ireland Collection, and items relating to the War of Independence.
+Access to historical sources: 2019 saw continued scanning, cataloguing and online publishing of primary historical documents and collections including the Fáilte Ireland Tourism photographic

 Community Engagement: Open House Tours: Dublin City Library & Archive was opened to the public on Saturday 12th October as part of the national Open House project.
 Tours of the Reading Room were conducted by staff throughout the day.